 Beef and veal must be labelled in compliance with the Beef and Veal Labelling Regulations 2010.
 Please see 'Labelling of beef'.

-Meat products must be accompanied by a label with name of the product, details of any additives, irradiated ingredients and added water in excess or 5%, as for fresh meat.
-Additionally, many meat products are subject to compositional requirements, such as sausages, burgers, pasties and pies.
+Meat products must be accompanied by a label with the name of the product, details of any allergens, irradiated ingredients and added water in excess of 5%, as for fresh meat.
+Additionally, many meat products - such as sausages, burgers, pasties and pies - are subject to compositional requirements.
 Detailed information is provided with regard to this in 'Composition of meat products'.